Indrudge/Indrudge/README.md

 ---

-## 📌 Featured Work
+## 📌 Featured Projects

 ### 🔹 Legal Outcome Simulation Engine
-AI-powered system that simulates legal scenarios and predicts possible outcomes using modular microservices and clean APIs.
+AI-powered platform that simulates legal scenarios and predicts possible outcomes using modular services and clean APIs.

 ### 🔹 Linux System Tooling
-Custom tooling and scripts for **Fedora Atomic / Bazzite** environments focusing on automation and system optimization.
+Custom scripts and tools for **Fedora Atomic / Bazzite** environments, focused on automation and system efficiency.

 ### 🔹 Backend API Frameworks
-Scalable, production-grade FastAPI services with strict separation of concerns and clean architecture.
+Production-ready FastAPI services with strong separation of concerns and scalable architecture.

 ---